SWE-EVO: Benchmarking Coding Agents in Long-Horizon Software Evolution Scenarios: Dataset

 \subsection{Task Formulation}

-Having described how \tool instances are constructed, we now formalize the task definition and evaluation metrics. \paragraph{Model input.} A model is provided with (i) a release-note item that specifies the intended change (bug fix or feature refinement), and (ii) a complete codebase at the \emph{pre-release} commit.
+Having described how \tool instances are constructed, we now formalize the task definition and evaluation metrics. \paragraph{Model input.} A model is provided with (i) a release-note-centered specification of the intended change (bug fix or feature refinement), consisting of the release note itself and, in our default setting, the text of any PRs or issues explicitly linked from that release note (Appendix~\ref{subsec:PR_Issue_Context}), and (ii) a complete codebase at the \emph{pre-release} commit.
 The model must produce edits to the codebase that implement the described change.
-In practice, we represent a solution as a patch files that specifies which lines to modify across files.
+In practice, we represent a solution as a patch file that specifies which lines to modify across files.
 For clarity, we refer to the patch generated by the model as the \texttt{model patch}, while the ground-truth patch extracted from the start-version to end-version change inside the instance is referred to as the \texttt{gold patch}.

 \paragraph{Evaluation Metrics.} Consistent with the evaluation setup of SWE-bench~\citep{jimenez2024swebench}, we use the \textbf{Resolved Rate (\%)} as the primary metric, representing the proportion of task instances successfully solved by the agent.
 In addition, we report the \textbf{Patch Apply Rate (\%)}, which measures the percentage of generated patches that are syntactically valid and can be applied to the codebase without errors.
 Beyond the hard-score \textbf{Resolved Rate (\%)}, we introduce a soft-score, \textbf{Fix Rate (\%)}, to provide a more fine-grained assessment of \tool\ while remaining consistent with Resolved Rate.